ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 # This seems harmless enough, you call the factorial function and it outputs the
 # answer.
 However, this function is doing TWO things.
 First, it evaluates the
 # factorial then second, it prints the answer.
 What if we just wanted the
 # answer and not the printed sentence?
-This funciton is not very modular
+This function is not very modular.
 def factorial(n):
     result = 1
     for i in range(1, n + 1):